Heroes' Square (Budapest): History and outlook

 On 16 June 1989 a crowd of 250,000 gathered at the square for the historic reburial of Imre Nagy, who had been executed in June 1958.

-At the front of the monument is the Memorial Stone of Heroes (Hősök emlékköve), a large stone cenotaph surrounded by an ornamental iron chain.
+At the front of the monument is the Memorial Stone of Heroes (Hősök emlékköve), a large stone cenotaph surrounded by ornamental iron railings.
 The cenotaph is dedicated "To the memory of the heroes who gave their lives for the freedom of our people and our national independence."
 While some guide books refer to this as a tomb it is not a burial place but is erroneously referred as the "Tomb of the Unknown Soldier".
 Hungary has no Tomb of the Unknown Soldier unlike most European countries, nor any memorial to the unknown fallen of wars.
 No human remnants are interred here, there is only an artesian well under the tombstone-like memorial.
 The Memorial Stone of Heroes was originally erected in 1929 as a tribute to those who died defending Hungary's 1000-year-old borders.
 It was removed in 1951 as its message was politically unacceptable for the Communist regime.
 The current one was built at the same spot in 1956.
 The memorial is surrounded by a fence and it is off limits for visitors.
 The Ministry of Defence only opens the gate for foreign dignitaries and official state ceremonies.

-Behind the cenotaph but within the decorative chain is a flat bronze plate which marks the site of an artesian well whose drilling was completed in 1878 by Vilmos Zsigmondy.
+Behind the cenotaph but within the decorative railings is a flat bronze plate which marks the site of an artesian well whose drilling was completed in 1878 by Vilmos Zsigmondy.
 This well provides water for the Széchenyi thermal bath behind the monument and the Dagály Baths in the Népfürdő utca.
 The well reached a depth of 971 meters and produces 831 liters of hot water per minute at 74 degrees Celsius.

 The Heroes' Square monument has a 90% duplicate in Shanghai Global Paradise, Shanghai.
 Since its opening in 1996, it has been mostly degraded and most statues removed.